16 Different Types of Trucks and Their Uses

 This is a single-decker enclosed or double-decker open vehicle carrier with various slots for holding cars in place during a long journey.

-However, they come with built-in ramps for loading and unloading vehicles and can be open or closed.
+However, they have built-in ramps for loading and unloading vehicles, which can open or close.

 A fire truck is designed to transport the necessary equipment to extinguish a fire at its source.

-It is usually equipped with hoses and sirens and adequate cargo room to accommodate a firefighting crew.
+It usually has hoses, sirens, and adequate cargo room to accommodate a firefighting crew.

-It has automated lifting ladders as well as breathing devices, including masks and oxygen canisters.
+It has automated lifting ladders and breathing devices, including masks and oxygen canisters.

 Additionally, this is kept alongside the clothes and protective gear that firefighters require to do their jobs properly.